sunfounder/7-diy-touch-screen/docs/source/eating_banana_game.rst

 Install and use the camera.
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-For the camera installation tutorial, please refer to :ref:`Assemble the Camera Module`.
+For the camera installation tutorial, please refer to :ref:`assemble_camera`.

 Click the "Add Extension" icon at the bottom left of scratch and select the **Video Sensing** extension.